 - Image filenames should be called image01.jpg, image02.jpg, image03.jpg and so on.

-- Include your own passport-like photograph, so we can profile you next to your article.
+- Include your own, hi-rez passport-like photograph, so we can profile you next to your article.
 Include a brief bio with your photograph, including sponsors if applicable.

 - The article must be your original work.
 Plagiarized or copyrighted material is strictly prohibited.

-- No payments are made for publishing articles or for any information provided by manufacturers or distributors.
+- Unless you are a professional, credentialed outdoor writer, no payments are made for publishing articles or for any information provided by manufacturers or distributors.
 Your article will not be sold to any other publication.

 What not to send

-Please do not send us an article that is sent to other fishing sites.
-We prefer original, exclusive content not found elsewhere.
+Please do not send us an article that has already been published.
+We require original, exclusive content.

-BassResource.com is not the market for stories about: surfing, wetlands restoration, commercial fishing, boating accident reports, PETA, controversial topics, your beef with a tournament organization or government entity, marketing hype and marketing press releases.
+BassResource.com is not in the market for stories about: surfing, wetlands restoration, commercial fishing, boating accident reports, PETA, controversial topics, your beef with a tournament organization or government entity, and marketing hype.

 General Writing Tips